jamesccupps/jamesccupps.github.io/PROTOCOL.md

 Polymorphism arises from two structural causes:

-1. **Multiple supervisor code paths emit the same wire opcode.** The supervisor stack defines more distinct operations than there are wire opcode values, so several operations map to the same wire value.
-Each caller produces a body shape characteristic of its operation.
+1. **Multiple operations share one wire opcode.** Several logical operations are encoded with the same opcode value; each operation produces a body shape characteristic of its semantics.
-2. **Transport-layer and application-layer share an opcode.** `0x4640` is the canonical example: the supervisor's transport layer emits it as a 10-second keepalive, but the application layer also has a rare replication-change operation at the same wire opcode.
+2. **Transport-layer and application-layer share an opcode.** `0x4640` is the canonical example: it functions as a 10-second transport-layer keepalive in normal operation, while a rare application-layer replication-change operation uses the same wire opcode.

 The eight currently-known polymorphic wire opcodes: